 This is a stage where the organization utilizes its resources and “invests” them in their employees to develop a culture from scratch.
 This process is often termed as professional development.
-If an organization doesn’t have a standard coaching method for a specific job role, it should always create a new one.
-It can do this by integrating the core competencies of the employees and the organizational values.
+Many organizations don’t have a standard coaching method for a specific job role.
+In such cases, organizations need to create new methods.
+Especially those which integrate the core competencies of the employees and the organizational values.

 The company culture cycle is a continuous, never-ending process.
 The employees are first exposed to the values of the organization and the expectations from them.
 With time, these employees will give feedback and modify the company values based on their ideas.
 Just like the life cycle of a herbivore, which eats all the grass that comes out of the soil.
 Over the course of its life cycle, the herbivore will regularly return nutrients to the soil.
 Similarly, a strong organizational culture keeps strengthening the organization by adding value continuously.
 Competency management helps out every step of the way.

 What are the different types of competencies and the differences between them?

 Job-related competencies are like necessary skills required for a specific job.
 For instance, having enough skills to work on a computer or having specific industry-related skills are considered job-related skills/competencies.

 Core competencies, on the other hand, are more like soft skills such as work ethic, teamwork, empathy, relatability, adaptability, etc.

 Let’s get a more detailed view of core competency with a practical example- customer service.

 Customer service requires a lot of empathy and relatability.
 Organizations often work hard to turn customer service into a value and then teach it as a core competency to their staff.
 You can give your employees training but sometimes it is still not enough.
 One great motivator is rewarding your staff, making them a stakeholder in providing excellent Customer Service.